findkit/findkit/packages/docs/docs/ui/api/events.md

 Emitted before sending a search request.

-It possible to make transient updates to the search request inside the `fetch` event handler eighter by updating the search terms on the event object `event.terms` property or by calling the `event.transientUpdateParams()` or `event.transientUpdateGroups()`.
+It possible to make transient updates to the search request inside the `fetch` event handler either by updating the search terms on the event object `event.terms` property or by calling the `event.transientUpdateParams()` or `event.transientUpdateGroups()`.
 The updates are only used for that specific search and are not not persisted to the internal FindkitUI state.
 The